diggydude/bolthole-bbs/README.md

 * Modern social media features like #hashtags, @mentions, and comments

 * Unique threaded discussion system with multiple tree view filters

+* User settings and private messages stored in localStorage for maximum privacy